How Ukraine war has shaped US planning for a China conflict

 But Taiwan would need to be fully armed in advance, CSIS found in dozens of war scenarios it ran for its report.

-“The ‘Ukraine model’ cannot be replicated in Taiwan because China can isolate the island for weeks or even months,” CSIS found.
+“The ‘Ukraine model’ cannot be replicated in Taiwan because China can isolate the island for weeks or even months,” the bipartisan, nonprofit policy research organization and think tank found.
 “Taiwan must start the war with everything it needs.”

-Deputy Secretary of Defense Kathleen Hicks said Ukraine “was more of a cold-start approach than the planned approach we have been working on for Taiwan, and we will apply those lessons.”
+Deputy Defense Secretary Kathleen Hicks said Ukraine “was more of a cold-start approach than the planned approach we have been working on for Taiwan, and we will apply those lessons.”

-Hicks told The Associated Press that an amphibious landing is the hardest military operation to undertake.
-And re-supply will be difficult, particularly if China chokes off ocean access.
+For China, Hicks told The Associated Press that an amphibious landing is the hardest military operation to undertake.
+But that same challenge would also make resupply difficult, particularly if China chokes off ocean access.

 STOCKPILE WOES

-But the Pentagon can’t pre-position equipment it doesn’t have.
+The Pentagon cannot pre-position equipment it doesn’t have.
 Ukraine is putting intense pressure on the U.S. and European defense stockpiles and exposing that neither was ready for a major conventional conflict.

 For some items “we have weaknesses in both our inventory and our production capacity,” said CSIS International Security Program senior adviser Mark Cancian, an author of the Taiwan report.
-“In a couple of places, particularly artillery ammunition, it could become a crisis,” he said.
+“In a couple of places, particularly artillery ammunition, it could become a crisis.”

 Ukraine is shooting as many as 7,000 rounds a day to defend itself and has depended on announcements about every two weeks of new ammunition shipments from the U.S.

-Ukraine is waging a different type of war than the U.S. would likely face with China, said Doug Bush, assistant secretary of the Army for acquisition.
-A future U.S. campaign would likely involve much more airpower and seapower, taking some of the pressure off land-based systems and ammunition.
+Ukraine is waging a different type of war than the U.S. would likely face with China, said Doug Bush, assistant Army secretary for acquisition.
+A future U.S. campaign would likely involve much more air power and sea power, taking some of the pressure off land-based systems and ammunition.

 But allies would still need to be supported with land-based systems and ammunition.